chocolatecoat/DFIR-Templates/README.md

 Since there is so many amazing people creating incredible DFIR tools, I thought I'd focus on the thing everyone hates DOCUMENTATION.
 Will be updating Incident Response documents and procedures to help you get those pesky reports done and take notes quickly and efficiently.
 Always appreciate any feedback

-If you need ideas please check out the DFIR 102 powerpoint for the full presentation from GrrCon 2022!

 Current Documents:

-* **Analysis Without Paralaysis** == GrrCon 2023 presentation on structured analysis

-* **DFIR 102 - How do I investigate?** == GrrCon 2022 presentation on Investigation Methodology

 * **Incident_Evidence_Timeline.xlsx** == Template for creating your own timeline along with tracking IOCs